python/cpython/Doc/library/statistics.rst

 function from discrete samples.
 Some applications need a way to make random selections from that distribution.

-Since the smoothed probability density function is just the sum of kernels centered at each data point, the problem can be reduced to sampling the kernel function and recentering the result around a randomly chosen data point.
-This works for kernels that have known or accurately approximated inverse cumulative distribution functions.
+The technique is to pick a sample from the kernel function, scale the result by the bandwidth, and then recenter the result our around a randomly chosen point from the input data.
+This can be done with any kernel that has a known or accurately approximated inverse cumulative distribution function.

 .. testcode::